Ektiva/CharityEngineProject/README.md

  --> Run the project

+### Assumption made

+ --> The only assumption I made was that

+  The registration number and date, the first name, phone number, unit and apartment number property are required when registering a new Vehicle.

 ### Note

 This is a very basic MVC project build according to the requirements and there are lot of improvement that can be made.